-Indecent exposure charge in McLennan County?
+Indecent Exposure in Waco McLennan County

 Texas Indecent Exposure Law

-Defenses to Indecent Exposure Charges
+Defenses to Indecent Exposure Charges in Waco

 Penalties and Sentences in Texas, indecent exposure laws classify the crime as a “Class B” misdemeanor.
-This charge typically faces a penalty of not more than 180 days in a county jail and/or a fine of no more than $2,000.
+This charge typically faces a penalty of not more than 180 days in county jail and a fine of no more than $2,000.
 The sentence imposed will be at the discretion of the judge and will depend upon the circumstances of each defendant and the nature of the offense.
 For example, a defendant who has been convicted of the same charge in the past will likely face a harsher sentence than one who has not been convicted before.